NicolasDurrande/guepard/docs/index.rst

 Guepard: a library for Gaussian Process Ensembles
 ================================================================

-Guepard aims at making Gaussian Process (GP) models faster and amenable to datasets up to a few million points.
-It relies on ensembles of GP models that are trained on subsets of the data and whose predictions are aggregated at prediction time.
-It is built on top of Tensorflow_ / GPflow_ and implements various aggregation rules:
+Guepard aims at making Gaussian Process (GP) models faster and amenable to large datasets up to a few million points.
+It relies on ensembles of GP models where the sub-models are trained on subsets of the data.
+It is built on top of Tensorflow_ / GPflow_ and implements various rules for aggregating the sub-model predictions into a single distribution:

 * Equivalent Observation as described in the AISTATS submission
 * Nested GPs [Rullière 2018]